artsy/momentum/README.md

 The log path may include wildcards.

+### ow:ssh[to,layer_or_instance,aws_id,aws_secret]

+SSH to an OpsWorks instance.
+If the `layer_or_instance` argument is a layer, an online instance is chosen randomly from the layer.
+Otherwise, the name of an online instance is expected.
+E.g.:

+    bundle exec rake ow:ssh[staging,memcached]
+    # or...
+    bundle exec rake ow:ssh[staging,rails-app1]

 ## Configuration:

 * **app_base_name** - Your app's name.
 Stacks are assumed to be named like _appbasename-env_ (e.g., _gravity-staging_ or _reflection-joey_).